 This course is an introduction to the design and implementation of programming languages.
 The course explores organization and structure of programming languages, run?time behavior and requirements of programs, and programming language specification.
 The course teaches the programming models underlying different programming paradigms such as functional, logic, scripting and object-oriented languages.
-Prerequisites: CS 300 and admission to BC CS program, or instructor's permission.
+Prerequisites: CS 300 with a C or better, and admission to BC CS program, or instructor's permission.

 After completing this class, students should be able to:

 - Distinguish various programming language paradigms